MatDzie/Ask_pdf-LLM_with_RAG/README.md

-# LLM-Chat-with-RAG
+# Ask_pdf-LLM_with_RAG

-This repository contains Jupyter Notebook with proof of concept for LLM chat with Retrieval Augmented Generation from pdf files using embeddings in vector database.
+This repository contains Jupyter Notebook with proof of concept for LLM with Retrieval Augmented Generation from pdf files using embeddings in vector database.

 # Tech stack
 - **gpt-3.5-turbo-1106** - *LLM used for formulating answer based on context from files*